scottohalloran/IrishGrammar/IrishVerbConjugator/IrishVerbs.md

 ceannaigh, smálaigh, etc.
 v2a(x) = One verb that has a polysyllabic stem ending in -aigh with an anomalous past form: tarlaigh (happen).

+v2b = A verb that has a polysyllabic stem ending in -igh (except fuirsigh) following a consonant: imigh, ceistigh, etc.

+v2c = A verb that has a polysyllabic stem and ends in -aibh, -ail, -aill, -ain, or -air, and syncopates when an ending is added: oscail, ceangail, tuargain, ascain, freagair, cabhair, etc.

+v2d = A verb that has a polysyllabic stem and ends in -il, -ill, -in, -ir, or -is, followed by a consonant, and syncopates when an ending is added: cigil, taitin, gibir, imir, and inis.

+v2e = A verb that has a polysyllabic stem and is not syncopated when an ending is added: foghlaim, díolaim, aithris, fulaing, and tarraing.

+v2f = A verb that has a polysyllabic stem and is not syncopated, but is broadened (if necessary) when an ending is added: freastail, taistil, and lorg.

+v3 = The Irregular Verbs (excluding the copula): abair, beir, bí, cLois/cLuin, déan, faigh, feic, ith, tabhair, tar, and téigh. v4 = Copula. v5 = All defective verbs (excluding the copula) such as aitim,arsa,dar,dóbair,dtí,féad,feadair,ráinigh,téana